 Although nurses may find the task of completing mitigation cumbersome, our office does not believe in busy work.
 The mitigation requested is specifically tailored to the Board’s disciplinary guidelines, rehabilitation criteria, and extensive history working with the Board and Office of Administrative Hearings Administrative Judges.

 Dedicated Attorneys with Extensive Experience Representing Nurses

-As a license registered nurse, you ask for the trust of your patients each and every day.
-You treat your patients as people, and not just a list a symptoms.
+As a licensed registered nurse, you ask for the trust of your patients each and every day.
+You treat your patients as people, and not just a list of symptoms.
 You need an attorney with experience in defending Nursing Accusations to do the same.
 With a holistic approach, our office’s goal is to persuade the Deputy Attorney General and/or the Office of Administrative Hearings that our nurse clients are much more than a list of deviations outlined within the Accusation.
-That our nurses have achieved Nursing degrees, earned the respect of their employers and the admiration of their peers.
+That our nurses have achieved Nursing degrees, have put their wellbeing on the line to treat patients during a global pandemic, cared for patients at the most vulnerable moments, earned the respect of their employers and the admiration of their peers.